UPPMAX/UPPMAX-documentation/docs/software/directly-from-IG/debuggers-and-profiling-tools.md

 Intel VTune Profiler and Advisor
 Intel's performance analysis suite can probably answer any question you have about the performance of your code, including MPI and OpenMP code.

-VTune is focused choosing optimising techniques that will yield good results, whereas Amplifier is more broadly aimed at performance analysis.
+VTune is focused choosing optimizing techniques that will yield good results, whereas Amplifier is more broadly aimed at performance analysis.

 Read more at the Vtune documentation and Advisor documentation.